yliess86/PhDThesis/thesis.md

 MOS = \sum_{i=1}^{N} \frac{R_i}{N}, \; R_i \in \{1; 2; 3; 4; 5\}
 $$ {#eq:mos}

 Our +mos study included $46$ individuals from $16$ to $30$ years old, with $26$% women and $35$% experience in drawing, colorization or a related subject.
 The study consisted in showing $20$ illustrations randomly sampled from our custom test set and colorized using different methods and conditioned with their corresponding color hint method.
-The results of the study are discussed in later chapters when presenting our methods PaintsTorch [@hati_2019] (see @sec:contrib-1), and StencilTorch [@hati_2023] (see @sec:contrib-2).
+The results of the study are discussed in later sections when presenting our methods PaintsTorch [@hati_2019] (see @sec:contrib-1), and StencilTorch [@hati_2023] (see @sec:contrib-2).

 ### Reproducibility {#sec:IV.1.5}